ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 3. run some algorithm on the graph. (isConnected, shortestPath , TSP)

 4. add/remove vertex, add/remove edge, create new graph , clear selected vertices

+(if the graph to draw is null we refer to it as an empty graph.)